The KimYe Breakdown That "KUWTK" Promised Is Finally Here — & It's Devastating

 We've watched so much of Kim and Kanye's relationship play out from the very beginning on KUWTK, so I guess it's only fitting that the lead up to the final chapter of this love story happens on the final episodes of the show as well.
 It's poetic, really.
 Sad, but poetic nonetheless.

-Part two of the series finale of Keeping Up with the Kardashians will air on Thursday, June 10, only on E!.
+New episodes of the final season of Keeping Up with the Kardashians premiere Friday on hayu, then air Sundays on E!.